timm/tested/docs/onCluster.md

   - mark each item with its nearest centroid
   - between batch B and B+1, move centroid towards its marked examples
     - "n" stores how often this centroid has been picked by new data
-    - Each item "pulls" its centroid  attribute "c" towards its own attribute "x"  by an amount weighted   `c = (1-1/n)*c + x/n`.
+    - Each item "pulls" its centroid  attribute "c" towards its own attribute "x"  by an amount weighted   $c = (1-1/n)*c + x/n$.
     - Note that when "n" is large, "c" barely moves at all.